 If your business works with suppliers or third parties in any capacity, it’s wise to develop a verification and review process that applies to every invoice you receive.
 Here are a few steps you may want to include in your invoice verification process:

 - Training on how to identify common red flags in invoices and emails.
 Altered or “updated” payment procedures, changes to contact information or bank account details, misspelled words, invalid domain names, and other suspicious information should all trigger further investigation.

 - Internal checks and balances.
 Your company should have at least two employees sign off on large invoices before paying suppliers.
 Depending on the size of your business and other factors, you might want to assume the responsibility for issuing final payment approval until you can hire someone you trust to manage the process for you.

 - Direct confirmation with the vendor.
 If something about an invoice you receive feels off, you should reach out to your supplier directly using the contact information you have on file.
 Responding to an email isn’t enough.
 If someone attempting to commit fraud sent that email, your verification attempts wouldn’t be effective.

-The Markaaz Staged Account may offer your business an added layer of protection with regards to payments.
-The Staged Account allows you to pay with different sources of value, leveraging universal payments and applying the highest standards of security.
+The Markaaz Staged Account may offer your business an added layer of protection with regard to payments.
+The Staged Account allows you to pay with different sources of value, leveraging universal payments and applying the highest security standards.
 It is a digital solution enabling simple invoice delivery and prompt payments, allowing for multi-sourced payments and improved cash flow.

 As a small business owner, you pour a lot of yourself—your time, energy, and resources—into your company.
-But if you don’t protect your business from supplier fraud, all that hard work could be undermined by people with bad intentions.
+But if you don’t protect your business from supplier fraud, people with bad intentions could undermine all that hard work.

 Verifying suppliers through online research and Google searches alone may not be enough to keep your business safe from supplier fraud.
 But Markaaz offers a robust solution to help you verify, monitor, and pay suppliers more safely.